Scanning integer points with lex-inequalities: A finite cutting plane algorithm for integer programming with linear objective: Lexicographic orderings and lex-inequalities

-Claim 2 shows that if $x''\ne x'$, $x''\ge x'$ and $x'$ satisfies \eqref{eq:facet}, then $x''$ cannot satisfy \eqref{eq:facet} at equality.
+Claim 2 shows that if $x''\ne x'$, $x''\ge x'$ (componentwise) and $x'$ satisfies \eqref{eq:facet}, then $x''$ cannot satisfy \eqref{eq:facet} at equality.
+In particular, if $x'$ satisfies \eqref{eq:facet} at equality and $r$ is a nonzero ray of $Q(\bar x)$ then $x'+r$ cannot satisfy \eqref{eq:facet} at equality.
 Therefore, as $Q(\bar{x})$ is a full dimensional polyhedron and \eqref{eq:facet} induces a facet, this inequality must be satisfied at equality by $v^1,\dots, v^n$.
-This implies that, up to positive scaling, \eqref{eq:facet} is
+By imposing these $n$ equations, it can be derived that, up to positive scaling, $a_i = d_i^n$, for all $i=1,\ldots,n$ and $a_0 = \sum_{i=1}^nd^n_i\bar{x}_i$.
+This implies that \eqref{eq:facet} is